Standalone Own-Damage Vs Third Party Car Insurance

 Can Add-Ons be Purchased With This Cover?

-Yes, add-on covers can be purchased alongside a standalone own damage policy to strengthen the coverage available to you.
+Yes, car insurance add-on covers can be purchased alongside a standalone own damage policy to strengthen the coverage available to you.

 What is a Third Party Car Insurance Plan?